-The advantage of using this kind of dictionary is that it is easy to check the progress of your algorithm by hand.
+The advantage of using this kind of tableau is that it is easy to check the progress of your algorithm by hand.
+The disadvantage is that pivot operations require careful bookkeeping to track the variables and constraints.

-Problem 2.
-Add a method to your Simplex solver that takes in arrays c, A, and b to create the initial dictionary (D) as a NumPy array.
+Problem 3.
+Add a method to your Simplex solver that will create the initial tableau as a NumPy array.